Sebetralstat for hereditary angioedema

 A subtrial (NCT05511922) also will evaluate the pharmacokinetics of 600 mg of sebetralstat for up to six hours after dosing in 12 adolescents, ages 12 to 17, enrolled into the KONFIDENT-S extension.

-Another Phase 3 clinical trial, called KONFIDENT-KID (NCT06467084), has now been launched to assess the safety and efficacy of sebetralstat in children ages 2-11 with HAE type 1 or 2.
-The study is expected to enroll about 24 children, who will be treated with one of three doses (75, 150, or 300 mg) of an orally disintegrating tablet formulation of sebetralstat.
+Another Phase 3 clinical trial,Ā KONFIDENT-KID (NCT06467084), is assessing the safety and efficacy of sebetralstat in children ages 2-11 with HAE type 1 or 2.
+The study is enrolling about 24 children, who will be treated with one of three doses (75 mg, 150 mg, or 300 mg) of an orally disintegrating tablet formulation of sebetralstat.
 The main goal is to record, for a period of up to one year, the proportion of patients who experience at least one side effect from sebetralstat.
 Other goals of KONFIDENT-KID, expected to conclude in 2027, include assessing the time to symptom relief or attack resolution within 12-24 hours of dosing.

 Common side effects of sebetralstat